Ok then what’s next?

 First result of a youtube search:

 Now I’m NOT advocating following and practicing the methods described by Mantak Chia in his many books.
-In fact I didn’t even listen to the sound on the video, mostly because I’m no longer a fan of the kind of language being used to explain the practice.
 The video is just an example of the kind of stuff people do, and the kinds of words they use to describe it.

 The problem with the traditional explanations is that all too often – unless the person explaining is very good, experienced in the practice and capable of translating to a modern audience – they fall apart when you question them: what evidence is there that surplus “spirit energy” is stored behind the knee?
 What is “spirit energy” in the first place?